National Indigenous Peoples Day

 Join Odenaang Circle, the BWG Public Library, and the Town of BWG in celebrating National Indigenous Peoples Day on June 21st!

-Join us for an evening packed with powerful guest speakers, mesmerizing drummers, soulful singers, captivating dancers, and a dance circle to unite our spirits!
+Join us for an event packed with powerful guest speakers, mesmerizing drummers, captivating dancers, and storytelling.

 Meet Odenaang Circle